 - Powerful search options help your clients find their desired product among thousands of items.

 - Detailed product data from your ERP is displayed to help clients select the right product for their needs.

 - Prices are calculated by your ERP and displayed directly in your web store, including all customer-specific pricing and any discounts you have configured.

 All of this is made possible by the seamless integration between Sana Commerce and your ERP, the heart of your IT landscape.

 These aren’t the only digitization developments shaping the future of the manufacturing industry.
-Download your free copy of our trend report to learn more about the six other technologies that can help manufacturers outpace the competition.
+Download your free copy of our latest guide, Supply Chain and E-Commerce: The Essentials Guide of Manufacturers, Distributors, and Wholesalers.